 Real-time network access security and endpoint control for BYOD

-Sorry, this unit has been discontinued.
-Please, contact us for a replacement product!
+Sorry, this product is no longer available, Please, contact us for a replacement product!

 The W-ClearPass Access Management System provides role- and device-based network access control for employees, contractors and guests across any wired, wireless and VPN infrastructure.

 - Role-based network access enforcement for Wi-Fi, Wired and VPN networks.